 The Memorandum of Understanding (MOU) that EISA entered into with the Zimbabwe Electoral Commission (ZEC) in 2011 provided for support in providing voter education to Zimbabwe citizens through a consultative process with stakeholders as part of the ZEC's five year strategic plan.
 In line with this agreement EISA undertook the activities outlined below.

-EISA Zimbabwe has provided technical support to the ZEC's three day workshop to develop voter education campaign materials on voters' roll inspection and polling proceedures in anticipation of the 2018 elections scheduled for later this year.
+EISA Zimbabwe provided technical support to a three day workshop to develop voter education campaign materials on voters' roll inspection and polling proceedures in anticipation of the 2018 elections.
 Using a participatory approach, the workshop employed group work discussions, presentations and plenary.
-Gender mainstreaming was infused in all discussions so as to ensure that the campaign messages are gender sensitive.
+Gender mainstreaming was infused in all discussions so as to ensure that the campaign messages were gender sensitive.

-Participants to this workshop are Provincial Voter Education Coordinators (PVEs) and Civil Society Organisations (CSOs).
-A total of 54 participants from which 26 are women are taking part in the workshop at the Zimbabwe Institute of Public Administration and Management (ZIPAM), Mashonaland West.
+Provincial Voter Education Coordinators (PVEs) and Civil Society Organisations (CSOs) took part in the development of the materials.
+A total of 54 people of which 26 were women took part in the workshop at the Zimbabwe Institute of Public Administration and Management in Mashonaland West.

-The workshop was held in collaboration with the United Nations Development Programme (UNDP) and made possible by the European Union (EU) financial assistance.
+The workshop was held in collaboration with the United Nations Development Programme (UNDP) with the financial assistance of European Union (EU).

 The Electoral Institute for Sustainable Democracy in Africa (EISA) is providing support to the Zimbabwe Electoral Commission (ZEC) in the mid-stream review of voter education for the ongoing Biometric Voter Registration (BVR).
 EISA supported a review workshop held on 28 and 29 November held in Mazvikadei Resort in Mashonaland West Province.
 The workshop was attended by 43 participants from ZESN, ERC, WIPSU, ZIMRIGHTS, Ambassador 263, CCJP2, ZORA, Deaf Zimbabwe Trust, UMYF, ZPF, YETT, YVP and NASCCOH and the ZEC provincial voter educators,.
 The BVR process started in September 2017 and a BVR mobile campaign blitz commenced in October 2017 and expected to end on 15 December 2017.
 A number of challenges have been identified by the ZEC and electoral stakeholders warranting a review in order to take corrective measures before the end of the process.

-This workshop was convened to obtain feedback from participants looking at what has worked, what has not worked and what needs to be done.
-This workshop marks a significant development in public outreach processes by the ZEC as it is the first time that the ZEC and stakeholders jointly reviewed the content of voter education and voter education strategies during a pre-election phase.
-The initiative is a sequel to an earlier EISA supported workshop in May 2017 at which the ZEC and Civil Society Organisations (CSOs) jointly developed a voter education strategy for the 2018 elections and developed voter education content.
-Most importantly, this collaborative effort is a continuation of the ZEC-CSO engagement that has been supported by EISA since 2012.
+This workshop was convened to obtain feedback from participants looking at what had worked, what had not, and what needed yet to be done.
+This was the first time that ZEC and stakeholders jointly reviewed the content of voter education and voter education strategies during a pre-election phase.
+The initiative was a sequel to an earlier workshop in May 2017 at which ZEC and CSOs jointly developed a voter education strategy for the 2018 elections and developed voter education content.
+The review was necessitated by a number of challenges that were identified by the ZEC and CSOs during implementation:

 EISA supported the Zimbabwe Electoral Commission (ZEC) in holding two back-to-back workshops on Voter Education Strategy (2016-2020)Stakeholder Consultation and Voter Education Materials Development for the Biometric Voter Registration.
 The second workshop was jointly organised with the United Nations Development Programme (UNDP).
 Forty five participants comprising 26 women and 19 men attended the workshop, drawn from CSOs, FBOs, ZEC, UNDP, UN Women and EISA.